 Click here to e-mail the FOIA Office.

 The previous Wright-Patterson AFB Freedom of Information Act (FOIA) Reading Room has been eliminated.
-Searches for released documents should be made through the HQ USAF Reading Room, which may be accessed by the link above.
+Searches for released documents should be made through the HQ USAF FOIA Library, which may be accessed by the link above.
 Any information retrieved from the previous Wright-Patterson FOIA Reading Room should be disregarded, regardless of the source from which it was retrieved.
 You may address any questions regarding this information to Wright-Patterson Air Force Base FOIA Office at (937) 522-3095.